alpha-xone/xbbg/README.md

 ## Subscriptions: raw, tick mode, and all fields

 Use `asubscribe()` when you need dynamic add/remove, explicit unsubscribe, raw Arrow batches, or subscription health diagnostics.
-Use `stream()` when you only want the simple async-iterator wrapper.
+Use `astream()` for the simple async iterator, or `stream()` for synchronous iteration.

 ```python
 from xbbg import asubscribe